yongchunli-13/D-optimal-Data-Fusion/README.md

 # D-optimal Data Fusion:Exact and Approximation Algorithms

-This project contains the implementations of three approximation algorithms for solving D-optimal Data Fusion (DDF): greedy, local search and randomized sampling, which correspond to files greedy.py, local_search.py and sampling.py in the "approximation algorihtms" folder, respectively.
+This project contains the implementations of exact and approximation algorithms for solving D-optimal Data Fusion (DDF) tested on IEEE-118 bus instance.

+Specifically, we implement the greedy, local search and randomized sampling algorithms, which correspond to files greedy.py, local_search.py and sampling.py in the "approximation algorithms" folder, respectively.

-Further, in the user.py file, we input the covariance matrix, carry out data preprocessing and define functions.
-In the frank_wolfe.py file, we implement the Frank-Wolfe algorithm to solve an upper bound for MESP.
-The test data is in Data124.dms giving a matrix of size 124 * 124.
-We test the instance in the datagen.py file.
+Furthermore, we implement the Branch-and-Bound algorithm along with optimality cuts to solve DDF to optimality in the "exact Branch-and-Bound algorithm" folder.

-For our paper "Approximation Algorithms for the Maximum Entropy Sampling Problem", and detailed implementation of the algorithms, see: https://arxiv.org/pdf/2001.08537.pdf
+For our paper "D-optimal Data Fusion:Exact and Approximation Algorithms", and detailed implementation of the algorithms, see: https://arxiv.org/abs/2208.03589